merkata/devops-terraform-poc/README.md

 - add a test for S3 content
 - address security practices in the backend reported by checkov
 - use a simple app with a health check endpoint and accessing a static (S3) resource to enhance testing
+- have a running deployment for CD and make use of infracost

 ## Getting Started